shivasankarka/Tenka/README.md

   ```
   tenka deactivate
   ```
   This command deactivates the currently active environment.
+If base environment is deactivated, it returns to the default mojo installation in the system at `~/.modular`.

 - **Delete Environments**: Easily remove unused environments to free up space.
   ```